 The title of Macherey's book indicates something of the nature of this return to Spinoza.
 For many readers of Spinoza, especially in the Anglo-American world there is no question of knowledge or ignorance.
 Spinoza is quite obviously a writer on the side of knowledge, of wisdom, and opposed to ignorance, rallying against its pernicious political effects.
 That alone was enough to put Spinoza in something called the enlightenment.
 Macherey's reading of Spinoza could not be further from such generalities.
 Spinoza must be read to the letter, or as Macherey writes," As it is often the case with Spinoza that we must read word for word, taking care not to reduce it to general views which improperly reduce the expression of his thought and ultimately distort it."
 It is not enough to know where Spinoza stands with respect to knowledge, but to know what he understands by it, and how its distinction from ignorance can become not just theorized but actively produced.

-Like Tosel Macherey understands the distinction between ignorance and knowledge to be the primary practical and not just theoretical distinction of the Ethics, but practical as well.
+Like Tosel, Macherey understands the distinction between ignorance and knowledge to be the primary practical and not just theoretical distinction of the Ethics, it is a distinction that must be made as much as known.
 The task of the Ethics is not, as in the case of so much philosophy, to explain why a life of knowledge is the good life, but to produce its conditions.
 This problem takes on a particular aspect in Spinoza's thought, constrained, as it were by two limitations.The first is that of determination itself.
 The transition between ignorance and knowledge cannot be a simple effect of knowledge itself, there is, after all a limited effectivity of the true insofar as it is true (EIVP1), but must be actualized in habits, desires, and imagination.
 Second, ignorance cannot be reduced to the negative term in this transition because in some sense it is the human condition.
 We are born ignorant of the causes of things and aware of our desires.
 Ignorance is tied to the fundamental finitude of our existence, and thus it is the truth just grasped incorrectly.
 "Inadequate and confused ideas follow from the same necessity of adequate ideas" (EIP36).
 This proposition can be read as revealing the positive in the negative condition, there is causality, and thus the order of the universe, even in ignorance to its conditions.

 As Macherey indicates, Spinoza's final statement regarding ignorance and knowledge, the scholium to the last proposition of Part V, contains an overlooked, and in many cases untranslated acknowledgement of this.
 When Spinoza writes that the ignorant "lives as if he knew neither himself, nor God, nor things," there is in the original Latin a little "quasi," an almost (vivit praeterea sui et Dei et rerum quasi inscius), that attests to the causality in apparent contingency, and knowledge in ignorance.
 (This "quasi" is completely elided in the Curley translation that I am familiar with).